 Because TrimFit fails to specify the botanical name for their purple tea, we can’t investigate medical studies to see if it’s effective or not for weight loss.

-Caralluma fimbriata is typically used as an appetite suppressant, however as we documented in our HUM Nutrition reviews article on another brand using this ingredient, it was shown to be ineffective as an appetite suppressant in a meta-study that analyzed data from seven clinical trials.
+Caralluma fimbriata is typically used as an appetite suppressant, however as we documented in our HUM Nutrition reviews article, it was shown to be ineffective as an appetite suppressant in a meta-study.

-Taurine is an amino acid that was shown to have an anti-obesity effect in a 2020 meta-study, however the lowest taurine dose used in any of the analyzed trials was 500 mg per day, which is more than 500% of the average ingredient dose in TrimFit’s blend.
+Taurine is an amino acid that was shown to have an anti-obesity effect in a 2020 meta-study, however, the lowest dose used in any of the analyzed trials was 500 mg per day, which is more than 500% of the average ingredient dose in TrimFit’s blend.

 L-theanine is typically used as a natural relaxation aid to counter the effects of caffeine, rather than for weight loss.